ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-14-aws-systems-manager.md

 Aggregates information such as issues, events, and alerts across AWS resources such Config, CloudTrail, CloudWatch Alarms, and CloudFormation into OpsItems.
 OpsItems can trigger Automation Runbooks.

 ## Parameter Store
 Part of AWS Systems Manager (SSM), parameter store is serverless storage service for configuration and secrets.
-Can be used for Passwords, database connection strings, license codes, and API keys.
-Can be stored encrypted or plaintext and in hierarchies using a tree structures.
+Can be used for passwords, database connection strings, license codes, and API keys.
+Parameters are versioned, can be stored encrypted (using KMS) or plaintext and in hierarchies using a tree structures.
+Parameter store can also be used to pass variables between Cfn templates.
+Security through IAM; notifications through EventBridge.

+Secrets Manager secrets can also be access via Parameter Store.
 SSM publishes AMI values that are read-only.

-Parameter store can also be used to pass variables between Cfn templates.
+There are two tiers of parameters: Standard (10K parameters, 4kb) or Advanced (100K parameters, 8kb, Parameter Policies).
+Parameter Policies enable a TTL on sensitive data; when TTL expires an EventBridge event is fired which could enable a password change.